 Areas for improvement focused on improving the quality of middle years leadership, developing the whole school assessment framework, and setting high but appropriate challenges for all students.

 Founded as a small British primary school in 1976 by a group of parents, Kellett School is still owned and governed by parents.
-Principal Ann McDonald reports to an elected board of 12 parents, and all families at the school are members of the Kellett School Association Limited.
-McDonald will be retiring at the end of the 201819 academic, with Mark Steed taking over as principal; Steed has more than 30 years of experience in the education sector and is currently director of Jumeirah English Speaking School (JESS) in Dubai.
+Principal Mark Steed reports to an elected board of 12 parents, and all families at the school are members of the Kellett School Association Limited.
+Steed has more than 30 years of experience in the education sector and is currently director of Jumeirah English Speaking School (JESS) in Dubai.

 Parental involvement is integral to the running of the school.
 The Parents’ Committee’s responsibilities include coordinating sports days, the yearbook, fundraising events and the Kellett Cares community initiative.
 It also helps to uphold the traditions that bring this school together, such as publishing the Kellett Cookbook with recipes from parents past and present.